 - [QUICK-CHANGE] Hook and loop system for fast and easy paper changes

-With its 2.4 Amps motor, this portable electric sander can deliver the power you will need for ultra-smooth sanding or stock removal (like a stain from walls/wood or rust from metal surfaces).
+With its 2.4 Amps motor, this portable machine can deliver the power you will need for ultra-smooth sanding or stock removal (like a stain from walls/wood or rust from metal surfaces).

 - Offers 12,000 orbits per minute with minimum noise and vibration